MooiMop/Beetle-Classifer-Robot/Readme.md

 # Beetle Classifier Robot

+This repository stores the code I used during my master project in Physics at Leiden University.
+The code is not maintained by me after April 2022.
+More information about the project and this code can be found in my thesis.

 ## Introduction

 The goal of this project is to create a physical measurement setup and accompanying Python code that characterizes the optical properties of *Coleoptera*.
 Specifically, we are interested in the polarization and luminosity of reflected light from a beetles shell.
 This project was inspired by the mind-boggling fact that the [Protaetia speciosa jousselini](https://en.wikipedia.org/wiki/Protaetia_speciosa) almost exclusively reflects left-handed circularly polarized light.